bmbigbang/frontend-experiments/README.md

 Layers can be toggled on/off individually
 Default active layers: Precipitation and Clouds

+Note that the weather features have larger scales, so they may not be visible when zooming in closer.

 ### Places Service
-The Places Service (usePlaces hook and places API) displays nearby points of interest when the map is sufficiently zoomed in such that the distance between edges is below 20,000 meters.
+The Places Service (usePlaces hook and places API) displays nearby points of interest when the map is sufficiently zoomed in such that the distance between edges is below 20km.
 This is a requirement of the ArcGIS location services endpoint for places.
 A message is shown to the user if this limit is exceeded.

 #### Behaviour